How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 Part 4: How do I add a Hikvision device to my NVR?

-There are a couple of methods for getting your IP camera connected and recording to your NVR:
+There are a couple of methods for getting your connected and recording to your NVR:

 .